Physical Therapy (DPT) Faculty and Staff

 Academic Areas of Interest

-Orthopedic physical therapy, Women's health physical therapy, Osteoporosis
+Orthopedic physical therapy, Women's health physical therapy, Osteoporosis and bone health

 Personal Areas of Interest